bunop/isoSegmenter/README.md

 ## Citation

-If you use isoSegmenter in your work, please cite this manuscripts:
+If you use isoSegmenter in your work, please cite this manuscript:

 > Cozzi P, Milanesi L, Bernardi G. Segmenting the Human Genome into Isochores.
 Evolutionary Bioinformatics 2015;11:253-261. [doi:10.4137/EBO.S27693](http://www.la-press.com/segmenting-the-human-genome-into-isochores-article-a5225)